Journal Entries

 Viewing Journal Entries

-Account Ledger View
+Account Transactions View

-To access the ledger:
+To access the transactions view:

-2. Click the Ledger tab
+2. Open the Transactions tab

 • Payee: Filter by who was paid or received